LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

 ``RAJA::expt::cuda_global_thread_y``, and ``RAJA::expt::cuda_global_thread_x``,
 respectively.
 Thus, we use a two-dimensional CUDA thread-block and three-dimensional compute grid to map the loop iterations to CUDA threads.
-In comparison to the RAJA-CUDA example in :ref:`kernelexecpols-label` , ``RAJA::expt::loop`` methods support execution policies which enable mapping directly to the global thread ID of a compute grid.
+In comparison to the RAJA CUDA example in :ref:`tut-kernelexecpols-label` , ``RAJA::expt::loop`` methods support execution policies which enable mapping directly to the global thread ID of a compute grid.